ColaSlice/MicroServices/README.md

 - docker run --rm --name=message-service --net=data-network -p 5003:5003 prod/messageservice:testing
 - docker run --rm --name=database-service --net=data-network -p 5004:5004 prod/databaseservice:testing

+Or, for most ease of use, you can just create a Systemd service (or any other init system service.
+Just make sure dotnet and aspnet runtime is supported)

 (This is an example with the microservice running on the local machine) To get a list of endpoints for the proxy service, make a GET request to this URL:
 - http://localhost:5002/api/SystemInfo/getendpoints